Ricky54326/EmailTemplater/README.md

 Invariants:
 -Must have python 2.7 (might work with 3? no idea)

--Must have "sponsors.csv" file in the data/ folder
+-Must have "sponsors.csv" file in the data/ folder.
+Our script currently checks column 0, 1 and 3 for the fields Company Name, Contact Person Name, and Contact Email respectively.
+I really want to make this more robust eventually, but it isn't right now.

 -Must have "template.txt" in the root directory